AlbinTouma/albinswiki/Research Proposal.md

 4. Show why you are the right person to do this research

 Name: Albin Denis Touma
-Proposed Title:
+Proposed Title: xxxxxxx

 ## One paragraph synopsis
 <i>A straightforward, descriptive, and informatie outline of the scope of the research and what it aims to achieve</i>

-## Relevance
+## Relevance of topic to course themes
 <i>An account of why this topic is relevant and worth investigating</i>

 ## Main reserach question
 <i>A proposed main reserach question (or hypothesis) which should be focused and not overly broad</i>

 ## Reserach context
 <i>To what extent has the question already been answered and what area(s) would benefit from new knoweldge?
 You should aim to refer to papers/articles that you can access and add these to reference list</i>

 ## Brief overview of proposed reserach design and methods
 <i>How do I plan to undertake the reserach</i>

 ## Likely data and means to access the sources

 ## Reference list/Bibliography